Percy Bysshe Shelley: Death

 On 1 July 1822, Shelley and Edward Williams sailed in Shelley's new boat the Don Juan to Livorno where Shelley met Leigh Hunt and Byron in order to make arrangements for a new journal, The Liberal.
-After the meeting, on 8 July, Shelley, Williams and their boat boy sailed out of Livorno for Lerici.
+After the meeting, on 8 July, Shelley, Williams, and their boat boy sailed out of Livorno for Lerici.
 A few hours later, the Don Juan and its inexperienced crew were lost in a storm.
 The vessel, an open boat, had been custom-built in Genoa for Shelley.
 Mary Shelley declared in her "Note on Poems of 1822" (1839) that the design had a defect and that the boat was never seaworthy.
-In fact, however, the Don Juan was overmasted; the sinking was due to a severe storm and poor seamanship of the three men on board.
+The sinking, however, was probably due to the severe storm and poor seamanship of the three men on board.

 Shelley's badly decomposed body washed ashore at Viareggio ten days later and was identified by Trelawny from the clothing and a copy of Keats's Lamia in a jacket pocket.
 On 16 August, his body was cremated on a beach near Viareggio and the ashes were buried in the Protestant Cemetery of Rome.